Skip to main content

 On Hawai‘i Island, we operate the only hospital dedicated to Hawaiian monk seals, Ke Kai Ola.
 Our team of experts relies on the Center’s many years of experience in marine mammal medicine and health to treat monk seals so they can be released back to the wild.

-The Marine Mammal Center is the lead responder for Hawaiian monk seals on Hawai‘i Island and Maui, and we operate a hotline for reporting monk seal sightings.
+The Marine Mammal Center is the lead responder for Hawaiian monk seals on Hawai‘i Island, and we operate a hotline for reporting monk seal sightings.
 Every sighting reported provides valuable information to researchers, and our response teams are ready to respond if an animal needs emergency care.

 Conservation starts with education and outreach.
 That's why our educators focus on inspiring students to become marine science enthusiasts.
 Our education programs in Hawai‘i connect students with science and stewardship, and provide professional development for classroom teachers.